 These systems do not allow you to vote with a pen and paper.
-They will radically change the way we vote, increase costs, and likely increase wait times, especially in communities of color.
+They will radically change the way we vote.
+Experts say they will increase costs, and wait times, especially in communities of color.
 Experts say:elections conducted on these systems cannot be confirmed by audits.

-One of these new voting systems also wraps your vote in a barcode.
+The ExpressVote XL also wraps your vote in a barcode.
 The barcode is what's counted, not the text you see.
 There is no way for you to verify who you are voting for.

 New Yorkers have been voting with either a pen and paper or a ballot-marking device for over 10 years.
 That system works.
 Voters can vote in the way that they prefer.

 We are helping counties make informed technology decisions in this challenging time.

 Please make a tax-deductible donation to help our work.

 We give you the full story about this voting machine, the timeline, and what you can do to help stop this trainwreck.
 Remember that New York Congressional elections helped determine the balance of power in the House in 2022.
 Join us - and get involved.
 It's urgent and it matters!

 A MESSAGE FROM RENOWNED ELECTION SECURITY EXPERT PROFESSOR J. ALEX HALDERMAN

 "...we urge those working to debunk election conspiracy theories to carefully distinguish between claims that the 2020 U.S. election result was hacked—for which there is no evidence—and claims that U.S. elections have real vulnerabilities and face threats from sophisticated attackers—which is the consensus view of the National Academies.
 Failure to clearly maintain this distinction confuses the public, discredits anti-disinformation efforts, and makes it even more difficult to have important public conversations about vital election security reforms and to implement those reforms.
 Voters deserve better.